snehilvj/markdown2dash/README.md

 ##### Table of Contents

-In order to get a table of contents using m2d, you need to pass a renderer functions that accepts a placeholder `self` and the actual inputs in the following way:
+In order to get a table of contents using m2d, you need to pass a renderer functions that accepts a placeholder `self` and the actual inputs `toc` in the following way:

 ```python